This Guy's in Love with You: History

-Platts quotes Hal David regarding modifications to the original lyric done for Herb Alpert:

 [Alpert] wanted to do that song on a TV special he was doing...It was a song he was going to sing to his wife.
 And [the original lyric] was not quite appropriate for what he wanted to say.
 He asked us whether we could change [the lyric] so it would fit what he needed.
 And I did.

 Bacharach and David first published the song as "That Guy's in Love" on June 15, 1967.
 Singer Danny Williams released the song in the U.K. as "That Guy's in Love with You" on his Deram Records LP Danny Williams in early 1968, singing the lyric about a man who suspects his partner is cheating on him.
 This recording was not released as a single in the U.K. (and was not released at all in the U.S.), and did not make it to the U.S. or U.K. music charts.

 The song was later re-published (citing significant changes) on April 15, 1968, as "This Guy's in Love with You" which was a week before Alpert appeared in a pre-recorded music video singing the song on his TV special The Beat of the Brass.
 Herb Alpert released his single "This Guy's in Love with You" with the revised lyrics in May of 1968.
 After Herb Alpert's recording became a #1 hit on the U.S. Billboard Hot 100 chart, several versions by well-known female artists were released under the title "This Girl's in Love with You" shifting the title and perspective of the song yet again.
 These artists included Dionne Warwick, Dusty Springfield, Aretha Franklin, Petula Clark, Ella Fitzgerald, Connie Francis, and Diana Ross & The Supremes.

 Alpert, quoted in Bacharach's 2013 memoir Anyone Who Had a Heart, had a different recollection of the original title from Hal David.
 Alpert told an interviewer that the song first came to him as "This Girl's in Love with You."
 He explained: "There’s a question I always ask great writers that I asked Burt that day over the phone.
 'Is there a song you have tucked away in your drawer or someplace or a song that didn’t get the right recording that you find yourself whistling in the shower?'
 And he sent me 'This Girl’s in Love with You.'
 I called Hal David in New York and asked him if he wouldn’t mind changing the gender."